fuxingZhang/ProgressBar/README.md

  */

 /**
- * progressBar.end: interrupt the progress bar and write a message above it
+ * progressBar.console: interrupt the progress bar and write a message above it
  *
  * @param {string | number} message The message to write */